Skip to content

 Ophthalmic technicians assist ophthalmologists in caring for patients' eyes and eyesight.
 They often perform a patient's initial exam, including evaluating eye muscle movements and gathering information about their health history.
 Some also administer eye medications and assist ophthalmologists in surgical settings.

-Ophthalmic Technicians work in varied workplace settings and organizations of all sizes, including private practices, medical centers, hospitals, and university clinics alongside ophthalmologists who provide medical and surgical treatment of eye conditions.
-They work with patients of all ages, from babies and children to adults and the elderly.
+Ophthalmic Technicians work in diverse settings, including private practices, medical centers, hospitals, and university clinics.
+They collaborate with ophthalmologists to provide medical and surgical treatment for eye conditions.
+They also work with patients of all ages, from babies and children to adults and the elderly.

 Prepare for Immediate Employment

 The future employment outlook for Ophthalmic Technicians is expected to be positive.
-This growth is largely due to the increasing number of older individuals who are more likely to require vision care and eye exams.
-Additionally, advancements in medical technology and the increasing use of complex medical equipment in ophthalmology are also contributing to the growth in demand for Ophthalmic Technicians.
+This growth is driven by the rising number of older individuals more likely to need vision care and exams.
+Advancements in medical technology are contributing to the growing demand for Ophthalmic Technicians.
+The increasing use of complex medical equipment in ophthalmology also plays a key role.

-These technicians play a crucial role in providing support to ophthalmologists, so their services will continue to be in high demand.
-Overall, the outlook for Ophthalmic Technicians is promising, and individuals with relevant education and training are likely to find job opportunities in this field.
+These technicians play a crucial role in supporting ophthalmologists, so their services will continue to be in high demand.
+The outlook for Ophthalmic Technicians is promising, with job opportunities available for individuals with relevant education and training.

 Refer to Career Coach for more information regarding compensation and related occupations.